 How Do I Create a PoliteMail List?

 1. We recommend creating a .csv file through a program like Excel with contact information for recipients.
-Double check to make sure there is a header that is titled email in one of the columns.
+The only requirement is that you have a header for an email address named Email in one of the columns.
 Additional information like name, address, etc. can be added into other columns as well.

 2. Save this list as a .CSV file.